SpockBauru/CSG_Terrain/README.md

   <img width="500px" src="https://github.com/user-attachments/assets/c0f5d464-d8d3-495f-9a9c-fa88b59ecf83"
 </p>

+### Synchronizing neighboring terrains

+If you duplicate an Path3D with Control+D and move to a new CSG Terrain node, both curves will be synchronized.

+**Note:** To avoid conflics, make sure that both terrains have the same Size and Divs, which are explained on the next section.

-## The CSGTerrain node
+## The CSG Terrain node
-The CSGTerrain node comes with several parameters:
+The CSG Terrain node comes with several parameters:

 **Size:** The size of each side of the terrain.
 Terrains will always be squared.
 Smaller terrains will have higher vertex density and vice versa.